 Many teens get their driving permit or even their driver’s license without knowing anything about basic car maintenance.
 Whether you’re a teen or a parent of a teen (lucky you!) these basic car maintenance tips are essential for safe driving.

 The dashboard helpfully displays warning lights when something is working improperly or running low.
 These lights will inform drivers when the oil needs to be changed, the engine needs to be checked, etc. You can refer to the owner's manual for the correct response for every warning light.

-1. Taking proper care of tires
+Take proper care of tires

-2. Changing the engine oil
+Change the engine oil

 Regularly changing the engine oil is an important maintenance task that all drivers -- including teens -- should know.
 This keeps the engine working in top condition.
 Failure to change oil will result in the accumulation of dirt and other contaminants, making the oil unable to lubricate the engine properly.
 As a result, the engine will wear out and fail much sooner than it should.
-Thus, teach your teenage kids how to change oil.
-It will take them only around half an hour to perform this task.

-3. Checking the coolant
+Check the coolant

-6. Keeping the lights shining brightly
+Keep the lights shining brightly